sorawee/fishy-completion/README.md

 In order to run the completion, the program must not have any compile-time error.
 However, this is too strict because the fact that you intend to use autocompletion probably means that the current program contains invalid identifiers (and thus compile-time errors).
 Therefore, errors that are caused by the identifier at the current position (i.e., attempting to use non-identifier macro as an identifier macro) and unbound identifiers are tolerated as special cases.
 Other errors such as unbalanced parentheses or errors in macro expansion will disable the completion.

+The autocompletion only works on code in phase 0 and phase 1.
+It's probably possible to remove this limitation in the future.

 ## Demo

 ![Demo 1](./demo/demo-fishy-1.gif "Demo 1")